ipaton1/hpe-ilo4-auxcycle/README.md

 [https://support.hpe.com/hpesc/public/docDisplay?docId=a00048622en_us&docLocale=en_US](https://support.hpe.com/hpesc/public/docDisplay?docId=a00048622en_us&docLocale=en_US)
 [https://support.hpe.com/hpesc/public/docDisplay?docId=a00048622en_us&docLocale=en_US](https://support.hpe.com/hpesc/public/docDisplay?docId=a00048622en_us&docLocale=en_US)
-but no details are ever given. some searching will turn up a few references to people using it and another HPE doc:
+but no details are ever given.

+Some searching will turn up a few references to people using it and another HPE doc:
 [https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-a00047494en_us](https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-a00047494en_us)
-that supposedly documents AuxPwrCycle but when you follow that link it's just giving you a 'document is unavailable' message
+that supposedly documents AuxPwrCycle but when you follow that link it's just giving you a 'document is unavailable' message.

 Turns out what you want is to look at this documentation on the newer redfish based way to config the ilo [https://hewlettpackard.github.io/ilo-rest-api-docs/ilo4](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo4)